Romani culture: Literature

 Romani literature is written by Romani people.
+Romani literature includes both oral traditions and written pieces created by Romani individuals.
+It delves into Romani culture, challenges, and identity, often confronting the idealized and detrimental stereotypes that are commonly perpetuated by non-Romani writers.

 Folklore

 Romani people have their own ethnic hero.
 Among the Vlach Roma, it is Mundro Salamon or Wise Solomon.
 Other Romani groups call this hero O Godjiaver Yanko.
 Among the Welsh Kale, he is Merlinos (the Wizard), taken from Celtic folklore.

 Romani people in Slovakia believe in the evil eye.

+The Romani community hold beliefs in vampires and werewolves.